KidSysco/jquery-ui-month-picker/README.md

     <h3>Animation</h3>
     Type: String<br />
     Default: 'fadeToggle'<br />
-    Supported values: ['fadeToggle', 'slideToggle']<br />
+    Supported values: ['fadeToggle', 'slideToggle', 'none']<br />
     Since: 2.4</br>
-    Sets the animation to use when the menu both opens and closes.
+    Sets the animation to use when the menu both opens and closes, you can disable animation by passing in none.
     <p>
     If you want to have different animations for opening and closing the menu see the <a href='#showanim'>ShowAnim</a> and <a href='#hideanim'>HideAnim</a> options.